-- Establishment of landowner database (e.g. title searches, landowner addresses, etc.) and engagement of affected landowners Once Department has approved the Consultation Plan - Meeting with regulatory agencies and other related stakeholders - Provision of project related information, discussion on project and collection of information to populate the landowner database
+- Establishment of landowner database (e.g. title searches, landowner addresses, etc.) and engagement of affected landowners once Department has approved the Consultation Plan - Meetings with regulatory agencies and other related stakeholders to present preferred route following intial consultation above. - Provision of Project related infomation, discussion on Project and collection of information to populate the landowner database